 Over the last several years, earthquakes in the Permian basin have increased in both number and intensity.
 In 2022 there were more than 8x the number of magnitude 3 earthquakes or greater than those that occurred annually in in the years from 2015 to 2019.
-(Figure 1).
+(Exhibit 1).
 In fact, two of the five largest tremors in Texas’s history occurred during the fourth quarter of 2022.

 Regulatory response